+This grouping of tools consists of an assortment of little odds and ends that a technician comes to rely on very much in the course of his work.
 In the front row are of course the standard punches and chisels.
-Though simple, these must be quality items, not cheap ones that will need to be sharpened regularly or that will cave in when needed most.
+Though simple, these must be quality items, not cheap ones that will need to be dressed or sharpened often or that will cave in when needed most.
 Note the range of chisels and the tiny pin punches.

 In the back row, the first five items left to right are all punches, better known as drifts.
 The first is a general purpose knock-about job, the second is a tapered alignment drift, the third and fifth are soft drifts, aluminun and brass respectively.
 The soft drifts are handy for tapping on valve lifters while doing a leakdown test to verify valve condition.
 The fourth drift is a robust center punch.